boddmg/Graduation-Project/document/paper/graduation-paper.md

 #HUMAN ACTION RECOGNITION BASE ON COMPUTER VISION
 ##Abstract
-We propose in the paper a computer vision model base on deep learning, which can recognise the human action only base on the data source in the skeletons of the human from Kinect.
+We propose in the paper a computer vision model base on deep learning, which can recognize the human action only base on the data source in the skeletons of the human from Kinect.
 Using the skeletons from Kinect is because it is easy to get, to store and to transfer, and it has the less order of the data.
-This model only use the human skeletons data from the CAD-60 dataset to recognise the human antion without using any prior knowledge.
+This model only use the human skeletons data from the CAD-60 dataset to recognize the human action without using any prior knowledge.
 It can reduce the works from the human on the stage of preprocessing and hand the feature extraction to the computer, which can reduce the error from the human-engineer.
 It can also improve generalization performance and robustness of the model, And give the a understanding of the human action.
-In the paper, we do the experiment on with convolutional neural networks, autoencoder, denoise autoencoder, Restricted Boltzmann Machines and the some of their mixture, and it also do some experiments for the tricks which can improve the nerual network, such as some regularization methods or other activation functions.
+In the paper, we do the experiment on with convolutional neural networks, autoencoder, denoising autoencoder, Restricted Boltzmann Machines and the some of their mixture, and it also do some experiments for the tricks which can improve the nerual network, such as some regularization methods or other activation functions.
 In the end, we choose the convolutional neural networks for the feature extraction.
 And use the multilayer perceptron as the follow classifier.

 keywords: Human action recognition, CAD-60 dataset, deep models, convolutional neural networks, autoencoder, Restricted Boltzmann Machines, Kinect